How Long Does Suboxone Stay in Your System?

 This period of time is not the same for everyone.
 There are a number of factors that influence how quickly Suboxone will be flushed out of the system.
 These include:

-• Amount of time the abuse has gone on
+• Amount of time the misuse has gone on.

 Need more info?